 Historic indigenous objects return to Australia

-A collection of rare objects, including a shield thought to have been picked up by Captain Cook in 1770, are set to return to Australia for the first time.
+picked up by Captain Cook in 1770, are set to return to Australia for

+The exhibition is part of a new deal signed between the National Museum of Australia and the British Museum.
 It will feature 151 indigenous objects, most of which have not been seen in Australia since they were collected.

 National Museum director Mathew Trinca said the exhibition will "encourage Australians to consider their history".